-28. Seating arrangements - Paragraph 2 of Rule 11 of the Rules of Procedure states that "seating limitations may require that no more than four delegates of any Party be present at plenary sessions and sessions of Committees I and II", and paragraph 4 of the same Rule states that "seating limitations may require that no more than two observers from any State not a Party, or from any body or agency, be present at plenary sessions and sessions of Committees I and II".
+29. Seating arrangements - Rule 13.2 states that "seating limitations may require that no more than four delegates of any Party be present at plenary sessions and sessions of Committees I and II", and paragraph 4 of the same Rule states that "seating limitations may require that no more than two observers from any State not a Party, or from any body or agency, be present at plenary sessions and sessions of Committees I and II".

 Depending on the meeting room capacity, the above-mentioned limits per Party and per observer may not have been applied at past meetings of the Conference of the Parties.
-At CoP17, however, it is possible that these limits could be applied.
-In this case, States and organizations whose representatives exceed the above-mentioned numbers in any one session will have to decide which persons will represent them in each session.
+If applied, States and organizations whose representatives exceed the above-mentioned numbers in any one session will have to decide which persons will represent them in each session.
 However, all sessions will be webcast live.